|(a) Definitions. The following words and terms, when

 a single item.

-plates, knives, forks, spoons, glasses, cups, or straws.
+Examples include trays, plates, knives, forks, spoons, glasses, cups,

 in liquid, concentrated, solid, frozen, dried, or dehydrated form,